Obesity and hypertension, both global epidemics, are independently responsible for a wide array of health complications.

 The causes of insulin resistance are both genetic and lifestyle factors.

-In a nutshell, lifestyle factors include an unhealthy diet, a sedentary life with little physical activity, chronic smoking and excessive drinking of alcohol.
+In a nutshell, unhealthy lifestyle factors in an obese person include an unhealthy diet, a sedentary life with little physical activity, chronic smoking, and excessive drinking of alcohol.

 Even being overweight, with a BMI between 25 and 29.9, invites the risk of hypertension and such cases are very common.
 The risk increases with increasing BMI.